psmedley/qt6-webengine-os2/src/3rdparty/chromium/tools/mac/power/README.md

 ### Chromium build

-If measuring of profiling Chromium it needs to be built with the following args.gn and copied to the "Applications" folder.
+Chromium needs to be built with the following args.gn

-    use_goma = true
     is_debug = false
     is_component_build = false
     symbol_level = 0
     blink_symbol_level = 0
     is_official_build = true
+    is_chrome_branded = true

+If profiling it needs to be built with these additional args.gn

+    enable_profiling = true
+    enable_dsyms = false
+    enable_stripping = false

+If tracing it needs to be built with these additional args.gn

+    extended_tracing_enabled = true

+In all cases the build needs to be copied to the "Applications" folder.
+If desired it's possible to build using components builds and dsyms but it adds the complexity of having to copy over the additional files to the test machine when building from a different machine.

 ## Getting around sudo password